KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Radarr by gravitykillseverything](https://github.com/gravitykillseverything/MMM-Radarr)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
+3. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
-3. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-4. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-RadioPlayer by bugsounet](https://github.com/bugsounet/EXT-RadioPlayer)